andrewcooke/choochoo/docs/impulse.md

 ### Multiple Models

-The architecture allows multiple models to be compared against the data.
-This could be useful
+The architecture allows multiple models to be co-exist in the database.
+This could be useful when comparing different parameters - perhaps during model exploration, or when comparing different values from the literature.

 ### Uncertain Science